This chicken meal can be made in one sauté pan.

 Start with some oil.
 Add the sauce and spices as you go.

 Part of a well-equipped kitchen is to have some tempered glass preparation bowls (“prep bowls”).
 I have about seven small ones.
 I’ll review them with some details in another post.
-Clean, cut and dump stuff in.
+Clean, cut, and dump the ingredients in.

 I always cook with fresh vegetables.
 There is no point to ‘cook’ canned items, which of course are already cooked.

 Time to eat!
 Take your plate to the stove and fill it.
 Cleaning that pan is my only chore.